race2infinity/Reddit-Bot/README.md

 ```
 ### Initializing a local Git repository
 ```
-# Change your directory to you base directory
+# Change your directory to your base directory
 $ cd myapp
 $ git init
 Initialized empty Git repository in .git/